VisarDomi/eh-reader/README.md

 ## What this script does

-This JavaScript project will allow you to:

-- get all the images of the gallery of sad panda in one long strip format, without spaces
+This JavaScript project will allow you to get all the images of the gallery of sad panda in one long strip format, without spaces.
+It uses the backup links, so there will be no failure of the loading of the images like it usually does.
-- the script assumes that the images 500 kB and your average internet speed is 8Mbs, which would be around 1 MB/s
-- reload all images that do not load after 1 second by calling the reload button of sad panda